 According to Campbell (2020), people develop a greater sense of trust after reading good reviews about a brand online.

-He, in fact, stated that one of the key pointers of faith is just the appearance of the brand over the search findings.
+He stated that one of the critical pointers of faith is just the appearance of the brand over the search findings.

 A 2017 article in the Financial Times puts the issue starkly: